rif7t/IronGate/README.md

 # IronGate

-IronGate is a lightweight prototype of a secure software factory that I built to explore real world DevSecOps automation with Go, Docker, and GitHub Actions.
+IronGate is a lightweight prototype of a secure software factory that I built to explore real world App Security automation with Go, Docker, and GitHub Actions.

 It focuses on end-to-end visibility and CI/CD integrity while remaining simple enough to extend.
 ---